microsoft/bobsql/demos/sqlserver/polybase/readme.md

 ## fundamentals

-Use these demos to show basics of Polybase head and compute nodes and the execution lifecycle of an external table to HDFS files
+Use these demos to show basics of Polybase head and compute nodes and the execution lifecycle of an external table to HDFS files.
+Yout must go through this demo to setup Polybase to be able to run the demos in the sqldatahub folder, unless you already have a SQL Server 2019 CTP 2.3 or higher Polybase cluster.

 ## sqldatahub